 The food industry is South Africa's largest manufacturing sector.
-All multinational and numerous smaller food companies employ nutrition graduates who quantify the nutrient composition of products, ensure that products conform to legislation and communicate their nutritional benefits to consumers.
+All multinational and a variety of smaller food companies employ nutrition graduates who quantify the nutrient composition of products, ensure that products conform to legislation and communicate their nutritional benefits to consumers.
 They develop food products and supplements to meet the specialised nutrition and health needs of specific consumer groups.